12+ Cheapest Visa-Free Destinations for South Africans

 Krabi, Thailand

 Thailand is the cheapest point of entry into Southeast Asia from South Africa.
-It’s an excellent rand-friendly holiday destination for Saffas that want to stretch their Rands and have the option to country hop without breaking the bank.
+It’s an excellent rand-friendly holiday destination for Saffas who want to stretch their Rands and have the option to country hop without breaking the bank.

 If you’re backpacking around Thailand, you can spend as little as R 2,000 per week in Krabi.